-While often sold as a flowering perennial, yarrow plant (Achillea millefolium) is actually an herb.
+The yarrow plant (Achillea millefolium) is an herbaceous flowering perennial.
 Whether you decide to grow yarrow in your flower beds or in your herb garden, it’s still a lovely addition to your yard.
 Yarrow care is so easy that the plant is virtually care-free.
 Let’s take a look at how to plant yarrow and also tips for how to grow yarrow.

 How to Plant Yarrow